Improve the quality of care through better measurement.

 methods to improve measurement and identify high-value measures.

-We are also a national CMS Qualified Entity, which gives us access to Medicare Fee for Service (FFS) data.
-We will report in new ways on existing quality measures using our data and Medicare FFS data, providing broader insights into the quality of care in the U.S.
+We are also a national CMS Qualified Entity, which gives us access to Medicare fee-for-service (FFS) data.

 Quality measure development/testing

 - American Academy of Hospice and Palliative Medicine

 - Johns Hopkins Bloomberg School of Public Health

 - Mayo Clinic

 - Pharmacy Quality Alliance

 - Physician Consortium for Performance Improvement (PCPI) Foundation